compendio/goldbug-manual/README.md

 - After completing the wizard, the kernel must still be activated.
 So the GoldBug Messenger has a user interface (also called Interface or Graphical User Interface (GUI)) and a kernel.
 Both are given as a binary file (in Windows called GoldBug.exe and Spot-On-Kernel.exe).
 Spot-On is the original project for the Echo application and GoldBug merely provides a simplified user interface.

-- If the kernel is running, connect to a neighbor or server with the appropriate IP in the Neighbors tab.
+- If the kernel is running, the user connects to a neighbor or server with the appropriate IP in the Neighbors tab.

-- Then the user exchanges the key with a friend and the encrypted communication via chat or e-mail can begin ...
+- Then the user exchanges the key with a friend and the encrypted communication via chat or e-mail can begin...

-Otherwise, you must activate the kernel via the "Activate" button in this tab for settings or for kernel activation after each start of GoldBug.exe, which then coordinates the connections to friends or to a chat server.
+Otherwise, the user must activate the kernel via the "Activate" button in this tab for settings or for kernel activation after each start of GoldBug.exe, which then coordinates the connections to friends or to a chat server.
 So the kernel file Spot-on-Kernel.exe will be turned on or off from GoldBug's program.

 ### 5.1 Two login methods

-If the user starts GoldBug for the first time, enter a nickname in the corresponding box and define a passphrase for the login into the application (see figure, blue widget box).
+If the user starts GoldBug for the first time, the user enters a nickname in the corresponding box and defines a passphrase for the login into the application (see figure, blue widget box).

 Figure: Set password